Also known as: Parrot feather, parrot’s feather, parrotfeather water milfoil, water-feather

-- Parrotfeather can be difficult to control since it spreads through fragmentation.
+- Manual: It can be difficult to control once it has established in natural waterways.
 It is best to wait until the water level has dropped, usually mid-summer, before attempting to remove by hand or rake.
-Once removed, all plant material should be thrown away in a plastic bag in the trash—not your yard waste bin or home compost.
+All plant material should be thrown away in a plastic bag in the trash—not your yard waste bin or home compost.

-Hornwort (Ceratophyllum demersum), a native aquatic perennial, can be found in the same habitats as parrotfeather.
+Hornwort (Ceratophyllum demersum), a native aquatic perennial, is found in the same habitats as parrotfeather.
 Its light green and feathery appearance make it easy to mistake for parrotfeather.
 Hornwort’s leaves are forked, not feathery like parrotfeather’s.

 Noxious Weed Listing:

 - University of California, Weed Research & Information Center: Parrotfeather